vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 ___________

 **11-26.** Aki-no-Kami’s[^440] contention that his children need not study military tactics \(*gunpō*\).
 “Nothing can be achieved by analyzing too much on the field of battle.
 Discernment \(*funbetsu*\) prohibits a warrior from charging frenetically at the enemy.
 Indiscretion is what is needed in the thick of battle.
 To have a smattering of knowledge in military tactics will make a warrior indecisive as he ponders his options.
 Thus, my offspring should not study military tactics.”

+[^440]: Nabeshima Aki-no-Kami Shigetake was the lord of the Fukabori branch of the Nabeshima clan.

 ___________